Family with active trachoma sitting for photo

 • Worked with partners to educate communities to use covered toilets to reduce transmission through flies

-Can you help us eliminate trachoma around the world?
+Can you help us eliminate trachoma and trichiasis around the world?

 Close the modal